zenml-io/zenml/docs/book/component-guide/orchestrators/vertex.md

 Check out the [SDK docs](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-gcp/#zenml.integrations.gcp.flavors.vertex\_orchestrator\_flavor.VertexOrchestratorSettings) for a full list of available attributes and [this docs page](../../how-to/use-configuration-files/runtime-configuration.md) for more information on how to specify settings.

-For more information and a full list of configurable attributes of the Vertex orchestrator, check out the [API Docs](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-gcp/#zenml.integrations.gcp.orchestrators.vertex\_orchestrator.VertexOrchestrator) .
+For more information and a full list of configurable attributes of the Vertex orchestrator, check out the [SDK Docs](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-gcp/#zenml.integrations.gcp.orchestrators.vertex\_orchestrator.VertexOrchestrator) .

 ### Enabling CUDA for GPU-backed hardware